enonic/enonic/xp/7.0/enonic-cli.md

 * `enonic sandbox set [sandboxName]`   # Set the sandbox associated to the current project
 * `enonic sandbox start [sandboxName]`   # Start the sandbox (enonic distro pointing to this sandbox home).
 Create if not existing
 * `enonic sandbox stop` # Stop XP
 * `enonic sandbox new`   # Wizard: Create a new sandbox (Download XP distro if necessary, copy the home from the XP distro).
-Propose
+Propose to set it for the current project
 * `enonic sandbox delete [sandboxName]`   # Delete a sandbox

 ### Project commands